ponty/entrypoint2/README.rst

-entrypoint2 is a command-line interface for python modules, fork of `entrypoint <http://pypi.python.org/pypi/entrypoint/>`_
+entrypoint2 is an easy to use command-line interface for python modules, fork of `entrypoint <http://pypi.python.org/pypi/entrypoint/>`_

 Links: